KomodoPlatform/developer-docs/docs/basic-docs/start-here/getting-started.md

 ##### Simple Programming Skills

-The reader will often need to know how to enter commands in the command line.

-Much of the content on this site will be more understandable for the reader who has general familiarity with a mainstream programming language.
-The reader will especially benefit from knowing how to send requests to a software daemon using an Application Programming Interface (API).
+Much of the content on this site will be more understandable for the reader who has a rudimentary understanding of a mainstream programming language.
+Beginner-level knowledge should be sufficient for relevant tasks, such as entering commands on the command line and sending requests via an API.

-If the reader is not familiar with these concepts, please reach out to our community on Discord.
-We will be happy to discuss your goals with you and help you to find appropriate tutorials for your learning approach.
+If you do not have these prerequisite experiences, please reach out to our community on [<b>Discord</b>](https://komodoplatform.com/discord) for advice on how to proceed.

 #### Testing a Komodo Smart Chain Is Free